-CIP Program Completions (2015) 51 Health professions and related programs 1,617 52 Business, management, marketing, and related support services 712 14 Engineering 534 24 Liberal arts and sciences, general studies and humanities 370 11 Computer and information sciences and support services 367 30 Multi/interdisciplinary studies 313 13 Education 258 15 Engineering technologies and engineering- related fields 249 26 Biological and biomedical sciences 235
+CIP Program Completions (2015) 51 Health professions and related programs 1,617 52 Business, management, marketing, and related support services 712 14 Engineering 534 24 Liberal arts and sciences, general studies and humanities 370 - 11 Computer and information sciences and support services 367 30 Multi/interdisciplinary studies 313 13 Education 258 15 Engineering technologies and engineering- related fields 249 26 Biological and biomedical sciences 235

 The region has resources to meet the needs of employers across many industries with 36 eligible training providers on the local list.
 In 2016 Craft Training Center awarded certifications to 148 students in programs such as Electrical, Welding, Instrumentation, Pipefitting, Mobile Crane Operations and Safety Technology.
-Although not an exhaustive list of all certifications in the Coastal Bend region these awards provided our target occupations and employers with the means to meet their employment needs.